aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/AIMMS Presolver/NonlinPres_-_Presolve_remove_dupl_vars.rst

     *	Off

-For example, suppose that the variables :math:`X` and :math:`Y` have the same coefficient in every row of the mathematical program and the bounds are as follows:
+For example, suppose that the variables :math:`X` and :math:`Y` have the same coefficient in every constraint of the mathematical program and the bounds are as follows:

 .. math::